-The aim of the Complex Systems Research Centre (CSRC) is to develop and present the theory and implications of Complex Systems thinking for Management Science - both as a collaborative research theme, and as an integrating conceptual framework exposing and explaining the mechanisms leading to outcomes and impact in the real world.
-Thus Complexity Science provides an overarching scientific perspective within which strategy, operations, human resources, economics and finance all find their place.
+The aim of the Complex Systems Research Centre (CSRC) is to develop and present the theory and implications of complex systems thinking for Management Science - both as a collaborative research theme allowing transdisciplinary plurality, and as an integrating conceptual framework exposing and explaining the mechanisms leading to outcomes and impact in the real world.
+Thus Complexity Science provides an overarching scientific perspective for research with practical relevance.

-In the CSRC complex systems thinking is applied to a wide variety of issues, focusing on infrastructure systems and supply networks and supported in the main by UK Research Council or European Union funding.
+In the CSRC complex systems thinking is applied to a wide variety of issues, focusing on infrastructure systems and supply networks and supported in the main by funding from UK Research Councils and the European Union.
 The research undertaken covers a wide range of themes, such as: innovation in new services and business models; technological, behavioural, and policy interventions towards resilient and sustainable systems; and the mechanisms explaining the interdependency, feedback and co-evolution of multi-scale, spatial and temporal systems.